 The information in this report that relates to Exploration Results is based on information compiled or reviewed by Mr Greg Miles, a Competent Person who is an employee of the company.
 Mr Miles is a Member of the Australian Institute of Geoscientists and has sufficient experience of relevance to the styles of mineralisation and the types of deposits under consideration, and to the activities undertaken, to qualify as a Competent Person as defined in the 2012 Edition of the Joint Ore Reserves Committee (JORC) Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
-Mr Miles consents to the inclusion in this report of the matters based on his information in the form and context in which it appears.
+Mr Miles consents to the inclusion in this report of the matters based on information in the form and context in which it appears.

-The Company confirms that it is not aware of any new information or data that materially affects the Exploration Results information included in this report from previous Company announcements (including drill results extracted from the Company's Prospectus announced to the ASX on 23 November 2020 and the Company's announcements on 30 March 2021 and 28 April 2021.
+The Company confirms that it is not aware of any new information or data that materially affects the Exploration Results information included in this report from previous Company announcements (including drill results extracted from the Company's Prospectus) announced to the ASX on 23 November 2020, 30 March 2021, 28 April 2021, 16 June 2021 and 5 July 2021.